EzioMy/NeoNodes/README.md

 ## Compatibility

-Disabling the same ore from other mods is recommended.
+Disabling the same ore from other mods is recommended. <br/>
-Works with Industrialcraft Macerator and Thermal Expansion Pulveriser and Induction Smelter.
+Works with Industrialcraft Macerator and Thermal Expansion Pulverizer and Induction Smelter.

 ## Credits